-We performed our review in accordance with Dutch law, including Dutch Standard 3000A 'Assurance-opdrachten anders dan opdrachten tot controle of beoordeling van historische financiële informatie (attest-opdrachten) (assurance engagements other than audits or reviews of historical financial information (attestation engagements))'.
-This engagement is aimed to obtain limited assurance.
-Our responsibilities in this regard are further described in the 'Auditor's responsibilities' section of our report.
+We performed our limited assurance engagement on the 'Use of Proceeds Allocation Table' in accordance with Dutch law, including Dutch Standard 3000A 'Assuranceopdrachten anders dan opdrachten tot controle of beoordeling van historische financiële informatie (attest-opdrachten)' (assurance engagements other than audits or reviews of historical financial information (attestation engagements)).
+Our responsibilities under this standard are further described in the section 'Auditor's responsibilities' section of our report.

 We are independent of Smurfit Kappa in accordance with the 'Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten' (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence).
-Furthermore, we have complied with the 'Verordening gedrags- en beroepsregels accountants' (VGBA, Dutch Code of Ethics).
+Furthermore, we have complied with the 'Verordening gedrags- en beroepsregels accountants' (VGBA, Dutch Code of Ethics for Professional Accountants).

 We believe the assurance evidence we have obtained is sufficient and appropriate to provide a basis for our conclusion.

-Reporting Criteria
+Reporting criteria